One of the most popular Star Wars franchise actors, Mark Hamill, on Friday, shared a letter on Twitter thanking Star Wars fans.

 His tweet in which he publishes the letter began with the words: “A few thoughts as one era ends and another begins …”

-In the letter, Hamill talks about how, in 1976, he, along with other actors, specifically Harrison and Carrie, were tested for a role in a movie called “The Adventures of Luke Starkiller.”
+In the letter, Hamill talks about how, in 1976, he and other actors, specifically Harrison and Carrie, were tested for a role in a movie called “The Adventures of Luke Starkiller.”

 He says no one could have imagined how many rich and imaginative adventures a small space movie could launch.
 And that film will inspire eight chapters to tell the story of the Skywalker saga.
 He cites Carrie, who once said that “Star Wars is about family, and that is what we all have to become – one giant community that shares the experience of these stories and the fundamental value they instill in us.”